ArminGh02/c-battle/README.md

 # sea_battle_in_c

-Project of Sea Battle game in c and in windows terminal.
+Project of Sea Battle game in c and in Windows terminal.